mthom/scryer-shen/README.md

 > raco exe --cs -o shen ++lib racket/lang/reader repl.rkt
 ```

-For this branch, the scryer-prolog executable needs to be copied to
+The scryer-prolog executable must be copied to
 the install directory `dist/bin`.
 It can be downloaded from the above
 link and built by following the instructions there.
+Soon this requirement
+will be automated through raco.

 # Non-standard extensions of Shen Prolog